ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end)
 ```

+This defines a module `Funkt.StringSet`.
+What `Set.Make` needs is:
+- A type `t`, here `string`
+- A function allowing to compare two values of type `t`, here `String.compare`

+However, since the module `String` defines
+- A type name `t`, which is an alias for `string`
+- A function `compare` of type `t -> t -> bool` that allows to compare two strings

+The above can be simplified into this:
 ```ocaml
 module StringSet = Set.Make(String)
 ```

+In both versions, the result module from the functor application `Set.Make(String)` is bound to the name `StringSet`, and it has the signature `Set.S`.
+The module `StringSet` provides set operations and is parametrized by the module `String`.
+This means the function `String.compare` is used internally by `StringSet`, inside the implementation of the functions it provides.
+Making a group of functions (here those provided by `StringSet`) use another group of functions (here only `String.compare`) is the role of a functor.

 With this, the command `dune exec funkt` shouldn't do anything, but it shouldn't fail either.
-Here is the meaning of that statement:
-- The module `funkt.StringSet` is defined.
-- The module `String` (from the standard library) is applied to the functor `Set.Make`.
-This is allowed because the `String` module satisfies the interface `Set.OrderedSet`.
-  - It defines a type name `t` (which is an alias for `string`).
-  - It defines a function `compare` of type `t -> t -> bool`, that is the function `String.compare`.
-- The result module from the functor application `Set.Make(String)` is bound to the name `StringSet`, and it has the signature `Set.S`.

 Add some code to the `funkt.ml` file to produce an executable that does something and checks the result.